MarkWinkler/MarkWinkler.github.io/README.md

 Validation was run against the HTML multiple times, with only a single time highlighting a warning, which was a missing header tag from a section.

+The rest of the process was an incremental development.
+Make a few changes, then use live preview or refresh the page to ensure it worked as intended.

 ### Branching

 What I used branching for was the attempt to add the escape key to close the popup windows.
 I decided to use branching, as this development required a lot of changes to the JavaScript and I was not sure if I can make it work.
 Luckily I managed to, after working through a few possible solutions and have merged it with my `master` branch.

 I have kept in the old branch for clarity.

-The rest of the process was an incremental development.
-Make a few changes, then use live preview or refresh the page to ensure it worked as intended.

 ### Javascript Development

 Javascript was rather difficult, as I do not have much experience in using it.
 Luckily using the lab example (which I have implemented for the menu), I was able to use the same principle to create popup windows.
-This included the highly encouraged eventlisteners and adding classes to the classlist to display the window.
+This included the highly encouraged eventlisteners, adding classes to the classlist to display the window and the variety of ways in which the window can be closed (including accessibility for keyboard controls).

 ## Tests